-Great news for the thousands of women who for years have complained to no avail about health problems they developed following placement of the Essure birth control device.
-The FDA has scheduled a public meeting on September 24, 2015 in Washington, D.C. to review data about the safety and effectiveness of Essure, and is seeking comment from the public about their experiences with Essure.
+Great news for the thousands of women who for years have complained to no avail about health problems they developed following the placement of the Essure birth control device.
+The FDA has scheduled a public meeting on September 24, 2015, in Washington, D.C. to review data about the safety and effectiveness of Essure, and is seeking comments from the public about their experiences with Essure.
 If you believe you have suffered health problems due to Essure, this is your opportunity to add your voice to the chorus of complaints involving this medical device.

-Essure is a birth control device offered as a non-surgical option to tubal ligation and laparoscopy.
+Essure is a birth control device offered as a non-surgical option for tubal ligation and laparoscopy.
 The FDA first approved Essure in November 2002 for use by women ages 21 – 45 years old.
 It is the only FDA-approved non-surgical permanent form of birth control available in the United States.
-Conceptus Inc. originally developed and manufactured the device from the time of its FDA approval in November 2002 until Bayer HealthCare (“Bayer”) acquired it and the rights to manufacture, market and distribute Essure in 2013.
+Conceptus Inc. originally developed and manufactured the device from the time of its FDA approval in November 2002 until Bayer HealthCare (“Bayer”) acquired it and the rights to manufacture, market, and distribute Essure in 2013.

 Essure placement can be done without surgery and with minimal recovery time and can be completed in about 10 minutes in a doctor’s office.
 A healthcare professional inserts the soft, flexible metal coils made of a titanium-nickel alloy through a catheter into the vagina and cervix finally placing them in the fallopian tubes.
 Over the next 3 months, scar tissue develops around the coils blocking sperm from getting into or eggs from getting out of the fallopian tubes thereby preventing the eggs from being fertilized and moving into the uterus.
 At the 3-month mark, x-rays are taken to confirm the tubes are completely and permanently blocked.